-Teledentistry is taking off around the U.S., and it could revolutionize the way you meet and treat patients.
+Teledentistry is revolutionizing the way dental providers meet with and treat patients.
 Accustomed to the traditional office setting, dentists are quickly adapting to provision of remote patient care by utilizing a variety of technologies to diagnose and plan courses of treatment.

 What is teledentistry?